 Whether it’s a pre-wedding ceremony or a post-wedding celebration, each event has its own significance.
 In this post, we will talk about one of the most important pre-wedding ceremonies, i.e., Roka Ceremony.

 If you also want to know everything about the Roka ceremony, then don’t wait to scroll down.

 Meaning of Roka Ceremony

-The Roka ceremony is the first step towards marriage.
+The Roka ceremony is the first step toward marriage.
 It is one of the most significant pre-wedding ceremonies in Indian weddings.
 In an Indian system, the boy, along with his parents and other family members, first see the girl.
-If the girl and boy like each other and give their consent to get married to each other, then the girl’s family will give some money, sweets, and gifts to the boy; similarly, the boy’s family will give money, sweets, and gifts, like gold jewelry, etc., to the girl.
+If the girl and boy like each other and give their consent to get married to each other, then the girl’s family will give some money, sweets, and gifts to the boy; similarly, the boy’s family will give money, sweets, and gifts, like gold jewellery, etc., to the girl.

 This is called Roka, which means to book the girl and the boy for marriage on a future date.
 More often than not, this ceremony takes place on a small scale.
 However, some people prefer to host it on a large scale.

 On a large scale celebration, both the families invite their close relatives and friends.
 A Pandit is also arranged for performing pooja.
 Both the families gather at the venue; they exchange sweets, fruits, gifts, dry fruits, etc., with each other and bless the couple.

 Pandit performs pooja according to the Indian rituals and traditions.

 ► Roka Ceremony Venue